Making women visible

 Making Architecture and History Visible

-Margarete Schütte-Lihotzky (1897-2000) designed the apartment where she spent the last 30 years of her life based on her experiences and intentions.
-Her design is based on economic and social spatial solutions, which provide women with an independent work and living space while combining traditional Viennese living culture with modernity.
-In 2021, the apartment, including its furnishings, was placed under a preservation order.
+Margarete Schütte-Lihotzky (1897–2000) designed the flat in which she spent the last 30 years of her life according to her own experiences and intentions.
+These were based on economical and socially conscious spatial solutions that enabled women to have an independent sphere of work and life.
+Here, traditional Viennese interior design meets modernism.

 The Margarete Schütte-Lihotzky Centre

-The MSL Centre is an open and informative place that offers visitors insight into the apartment, the life and works of Margarete Schütte-Lihotzky.
-Additionally, it provides a platform for exchange on discursive and innovative topics in architecture and society.
+The MSL Centre is an open and informative space – a visit offers an insight into Margarete Schütte-Lihotzky’s home, life and work.
+Furthermore, guided tours and events provide a forum for discussion on thought-provoking and innovative topics relating to architecture and society.